 In this theoretical setting, with perfect capital markets, all post-disaster investments should be dedicated toward the reconstruction instead of damages.
 For instance, construction of any new house would be postponed to focus efforts toward rebuilding and repairing damaged houses.
 Similarly, construction of new roads and bridges should be delayed to focus on repairing damaged roads and bridges.

-If that was the case, if output was fully flexible and could be entirely directly toward reconstruction, damages from disasters would be repaired extremely rapidly.
+If that was the case, if output could be entirely directly toward reconstruction, damages from disasters would be repaired extremely rapidly.
 Damages from hurricane Katrina represented less than one month of US investments, so the return to the pre-disaster situation could happened in a matter of months.

 But investment in reconstruction is limited by financial and technical constraints.
 First, the people who lost their assets may not have access to savings or borrowing to pay for reconstruction and repair, and may not be insured, so that they cannot make corresponding investments in spite of their large returns.
 Second, the economic sectors that are involved in the reconstruction have limited production capacity.
-For instance, the construction sector usually struggle to cope with the surge in demand seen after disasters, which leads to rationing and increased prices (See Annex).
-These constraints means that IR cannot usually represent more than a limited share of total investment (and total output), leading to reconstruction periods that are much longer than what the amount of losses could suggest.
+For instance, the construction sector usually struggles to cope with the surge in demand seen after disasters, which leads to rationing and increased prices (See Annex).
+These constraints mean that IR cannot usually represent more than a limited share of total investment (and total output), leading to reconstruction periods that are much longer than what the amount of losses could suggest.

 The length of the reconstruction period depends on many characteristics of the affected economy, including (1) the capacity of the sectors involved in the reconstruction process (especially the construction sector); (2) the flexibility of the economy and its ability to mobilize resources for reconstruction (e.g., the ability of workers to move to the construction sector, see Hallegatte, 2008); (3) the openness of the economy and its ability to access resources (e.g., skilled workers and materials for reconstruction); (4) the financial strength of private actors, households and firms, and their ability to access financial resources for reconstruction, through savings, insurance claims, or credit; and (5) the financial strength of the public sector and its ability to access financial resources to reconstruct (see the very thorough analysis of financing options in developing countries in Mechler, 2004).